 This will have the light or lamp go off at midnight for example, once everyone is home and in bed.
 Every little bit helps, and if you still want the option for light and safety especially at night, you can consider motion sensor lights.

 Adjust Water Heater Setting/Vacation Mode

-Whether you make some small changes as outlined above, or take a more dramatic route like Eliza did by replacing all her windows, there is no doubt you’ll start living in a more energy efficient home.
+Whether you make some small changes as outlined above, or take a more dramatic route like Eliza did with window replacement, there is no doubt you’ll start living in a more energy efficient home.
 As a result, you’ll be more comfortable year round and have more money in your pocket!